mpanighetti/dnd5e-mote/societies/esterfell-accord/leving/the-sharpest-image.md

 ## Pricing

-All bladed simple melee weapons from the _Player's Handbook_ are available at a 20% markup.
+All bladed simple melee weapons from the _Systems Reference Document_ are available at a 20% markup.